What Are Buy America Requirements?

 Why Pass Buy American Requirements?

-Domestic Preferences Creates Jobs
+Domestic Preferences Create Jobs

 Studies demonstrate that applying content requirements to federal infrastructure spending multiplies the job creation effect of the infrastructure spending alone.
-A 2009 report from the Alliance for American Manufacturing outlined that roughly 18,000 new jobs would be created for every $1 billion in new infrastructure spending, and that manufacturing employment gains increase by 33 percent when domestic content is maximized.

 When domestic content requirements are applied, they ensure that U.S. materials get a preference in U.S. taxpayer-financed public works procurements.
-Such requirements thereby also ensure that U.S. environmental and labor standards are not just a burden to U.S business looking to compete in a global economy, but rather a standard for doing business with the globe’s biggest customer.
+Such requirements thereby also ensure that U.S. environmental and labor standards are not a burden to U.S business looking to compete in a global economy, but rather a standard for doing business with the globe’s biggest customer.

 Federal and state taxpayer dollars should not be used to reward companies who have moved their operations, investment dollars, and jobs to foreign countries, or to reward foreign producers that completely disregard environmental standards, as well as worker and workplace safety standards.
 Rather, taxpayer-financed government procurements should reward those companies and workers who play by the rules with a commonsense preference to use American-manufactured products in projects financed with taxpayer dollars.

 Indeed, the United States has entered into a series of international agreements to commit itself to treat foreign suppliers no less favorably than it treats its own domestic suppliers (called “national treatment”), especially over the last twenty years.
-These international agreements principally include the WTO’s Agreement on Government Procurement (“GPA”) and a series of bilateral and regional trade agreements that also address government procurement – such as NAFTA.
+These international agreements principally include the WTO’s Agreement on Government Procurement (“GPA”) and a series of bilateral and regional trade agreements that also address government procurement – such as USMCA.

-Despite these agreements, U.S. courts have recognized that states are nonetheless permitted to impose domestic preferences where they are acting as market participants in government contracting.
+U.S. courts have recognized that states are nonetheless permitted to impose domestic preferences where they are acting as market participants in government contracting.

 Accordingly, states are free to require domestic preferences in their contracting and do not violate any obligations made under international agreements – even those dealing with government procurement.